 - Debt consolidation.
 This is when you take out a personal loan with a lower interest rate than what you’re paying on your debts, then repay your lender in monthly installments.
 It’s also when you shift high-interest credit card debt to a 0%-interest balance transfer card.
-Both are ways to save money and streamline the bill-paying process, since you only have one monthly payment to deal with.
+Both are ways to save money and streamline the bill-paying process since you only have one monthly payment to deal with.

 - Debt management.
-Here, a credit counselor will work with your card issuers to reduce rates and payments to affordable levels.
+Here, a credit counsellor will work with your card issuers to reduce rates and payments to affordable levels.
 You could be debt-free in 3-5 years.
 If you miss a single payment, however, you could get bounced from the program altogether.

 - Bankruptcy.
-The big factor here is that notice of such a filing will hang out on your credit report for 7-10 years Still, if you don’t see a way out of debt within five years, even with extreme belt tightening, this may be a workable option.
+The big factor here is that notice of such a filing will hang out on your credit report for 7-10 years Still, if you don’t see a way out of debt within five years, even with extreme belt-tightening, this may be a workable option.

 Criteria for Choosing the Best Debt Relief Companies

 Because each situation is different, there’s no one-size-fits-all, as far as debt relief strategies go.
 However, there are some things you want to look for.